 A corollary of the concept of undone science is that it involves the systematic underfunding of a specific research agenda, and the underfunding occurs through a continuum of mechanisms.
 At one end, there is a well-documented literature on the active suppression of scientists who produce evidence that demonstrates risk and dangers associated with new technologies or technologies for which there is a broad public dispute (Delborne 2008; Martin 1996, 2007).
 At the other end, there is the more subtle process by which a government response to undone science leads to the selection of problems that create new pockets of undone science even as the first-order undone science is addressed.
 For example, the U.S. government created the Office of Alternative Medicine and later the National Center for Complementary and Alternative Medicine within the National Institutes of Health in response to claims of undone science from patient advocacy leaders, clinicians, nutritional and mind-body researchers, and allies in Congress who argued for public funding of the evaluation of complementary-and-alternative medicine (CAM) approaches to the treatment of cancer.
 However, the research funded through these organizations tended to emphasize complementary over alternative modalities, prevention over treatment, and other chronic diseases over cancer.
 Thus, a response to first-order undone science created second-order undone science.
-As I have shown (Hess 2015), it is possible to map these gradations of second-order undone science with a degree of quantitative precision; nevertheless, although quantitative analysis is possible, the ability to see what kinds of studies are unfunded requires a fairly deep ethnographic knowledge of the history and political context.
+As I have shown (Hess 2014), it is possible to map these gradations of second-order undone science with a degree of quantitative precision.
+Thus, one methodological implication of the concept of undone science is that it is possible to develop research that examines which kinds of studies are funded and which are not, even in the case of funding mechanisms that respond to claims of undone science.
+Although quantitative analysis is possible, the ability to see what kinds of studies are unfunded requires a fairly deep ethnographic knowledge of the history and political context.